SP2018OTCCAPSTONE/NSBA/README.md

 7. Select the empty database and select import from the menu bar

-8. Choose the nsba1.sql database file included in the root directory of this project
+8. Choose the database file and import it into empty database

-9. Type localhost/NSBA in the address bar and the project should hopefully launch
+9. Type localhost/NSBA in the address bar and the project should launch

 10. To create an admin account you will need 2 gmail accounts with which you have enabled less secure apps to login.
 This google help page has a link to follow: https://support.google.com/accounts/answer/6010255?hl=en